Dental avulsion: Biologic basis for success of replantation following avulsion

 Every tooth is connected to its surrounding bone by the periodontal ligament.
 The tooth receives its nourishment through this ligament.
-When a tooth is knocked out, this ligament is stretched and splits in half, half stays on the tooth root and half stays on the socket wall.
-If these two halves can be kept alive, the tooth can be replanted, and the halves of the ligament will reattach, and the tooth will remain vital.
-The half that stays on the socket wall, since it remains connected to the bone blood supply, is naturally kept alive.
+When a tooth is knocked out, this ligament is stretched and torn.
+If the torn periodontal ligament can be kept alive, the tooth can be replanted, and the ligament will reattach, and the tooth can be maintained in its socket.
+The torn ligament that stays on the socket wall, since it remains connected to the bone and blood supply, is naturally kept alive.
 However, the ligament cells that remain on the tooth root lose their blood and nutrition supply and must be artificially maintained.
 They must be protected from two potentially destructive processes: cell crushing and loss of normal cell metabolism.
 All treatment between the time of the accident and the ultimate replantation must be focused on preventing these two possibilities.

 Prevention of cell crushing

 When teeth are knocked out, they end up on an artificial surface: the floor, the ground or material such as carpeting.
 If the surface is hard, the tooth root cells will be traumatized.
-Since the cells remaining on the tooth root are very delicate, additional trauma to the tooth root cells must be avoided so as to avoid more tooth root cell crushing.
+Since the cells remaining on the tooth root are very delicate, additional trauma to the PDL cells must be avoided so as to avoid more cell crushing.
 This damage can occur while picking the tooth up and/or during transportation to the dentist.

 When a tooth is picked up, it should always be grasped by the enamel on the crown.
 Finger pressure on the tooth root cells will cause cell crushing.
 Any attempt to clean off any debris should be avoided.
 Debris should always be washed off gently with, at the very least, a physiologic saline.
-Even with the use of a physiologic saline, the “scrubbing” of the tooth root to remove debris must be avoided.
+Even with the use of a physiologic saline, the "scrubbing" of the tooth root to remove debris must be avoided.
 When placed in a physiologic solution, the tooth should be gently agitated to permit the cleansing of the tooth root.
 At the same time that this agitation occurs, the bumping of the tooth root against a hard surface such as glass, plastic or even cardboard must also be avoided.
 For the same reasons, the method in which the knocked-out teeth are transported must be carefully selected.
-Placing the knocked-out teeth in transporting vehicles such as tissues and handkerchiefs can be damaging and transporting them in glass or cardboard containers can also be potentially damaging to the cells.
+Placing the knocked-out teeth by transporting in tissues and handkerchiefs can be damaging and transporting them in glass or cardboard containers can also be potentially damaging to the cells.
 In addition to the potential damage that the hard surface can cause, glass containers have the added possibility of breakage or leakage of the physiologic storage fluid.
 If the glass container does not have a tightly fitting top, then during the transportation, the physiologic storage solution can spill out and the teeth can fall, once again, on the floor and, at the same time, be out of a physiologic environment.